Ematerasu/game-reviews/games/Dragon Age - Origins.md

 ### 2.4 Memorable Moments / Highlights

-- Redcliffe Castle questline as a standout moral dilemma.
+- Redcliffe Castle questline as a standout moral dilemma + Morrigan proposal in the endgame.
 - Key companion confrontations tied to major story decisions.
 - Final act narrative resolutions and epilogues.
+- In the endgame we had very good narrative choices which impact heavily gameplay (companions).

 ---